spaceman1412/QuickSummary/README.md

    - Go back to your project settings and click "Add app".
    - Select the iOS icon again.
    - For the **Bundle ID**, use `com.catboss.QuickSummary.QuickSummaryShareExtension`.
-   - Download the new `GoogleService-Info.plist` file.
+   - After registering, download the new `GoogleService-Info.plist` file.
    - Drag and drop this file into the `QuickSummaryShareExtension/` folder in Xcode.

    > **Note on Bundle IDs**: The bundle IDs listed above are the project defaults.
 You can change them to whatever you like.
 Just ensure that the ID you enter in the Firebase console is an exact match for the bundle ID in your Xcode project's target settings.